 - From the straightforward cover page to the easy click-through gallery of images, the publication proves again that less is more.

 - So far my ads have not received any click-through traffic.

-- 1.1 (also click rate, click-through rate) The proportion of visitors to a web page who follow a hypertext link to a particular site: advertisers love high click-through the average click-through rate is only about 6 percentMore example sentences
+- 1.1 (also click rate, click-through rate) The ratio of clicks that an Internet advertisement receives to page views of the advertisement: advertisers love high click-through the average click-through rate is only about 6 percentMore example sentences

 More definitions of click-throughDefinition of click-through in: